WordPress SEO: the definitive guide

-You put a lot of time and effort into the content of your site and making sure that readers can find that content via search engines thanks to SEO, but there are other ways to get people to visit your WordPress site and read your posts.
+Thanks to WordPress SEO, you put a lot of time and effort into your site’s content and ensure readers can find it via search engines.
+But there are other ways to get people to visit your WordPress site and read your posts.
 But how do you get and grow such an audience?
-Simply writing posts and putting these out there won’t do the trick: you need to promote your site!
+Simply writing posts and putting these out there won’t do the trick: you must promote your site!

 8.1.
 Encourage engagement

 It’s always fun to interact with your readers, but how do you get them to engage?
-With engagement, we mean all the different ways people can interact with your post.
-It could be leaving a comment, sharing it on social media or taking action on the topic in general.
+We mean all the ways people can interact with your post with engagement.
+It could be leaving a comment, sharing it on social media, or taking action.

 But how do you get people to engage?
 You can always ask them!
-Write in an engaging way, and then ask your readers for their opinion.
-Then respond to these comments in order to keep the conversation going and build a relationship with your readers.
+Write engagingly, and then ask your readers for their opinion.
+Then respond to these comments to keep the conversation going and build a relationship with your readers.

-Engagement also benefits SEO, as it shows that your site is alive and active.
+Engagement also benefits WordPress SEO, showing that your site is alive and active.
 If you want to dive deeper into blog engagement, you can read our post on how you can increase blog engagement.

 8.2.
 Grow your reach

-Using social media is the best way to reach and grow the audience of your blog.
+Social media is the best way to reach and grow your blog’s audience.
 You should be active on the social media channels where your (potential) audience is present.
 Facebook, Instagram, Pinterest, and Twitter are examples of popular social media.
 It might be a lot to decide on, so you can find out more in our blog post on social media strategy: where to begin?

 8.3.
 Build a mailing list

-In addition to using social media to promote your blog, it is often a good idea to invest in a digital newsletter.
-Let people sign up for it and send out emails with your latest blog posts and some other fun facts.
+In addition to using social media to promote your blog, investing in a newsletter is often a good idea.
+Let people sign up for it and send emails with your latest blog posts and other fun facts.

-Make sure that you offer a subscribe field beneath your posts and on other visible places on your website.
+Ensure that you offer a subscribe field beneath your posts and other visible places on your website.
 Make sure that your newsletter is mobile-friendly.
 But, most of all, make sure your newsletter is truly something special!
-We use MailChimp for our newsletter, which is free up until 2,000 subscribers.

 8.4.
 Amplify your content

-The number of blog posts published every day is enormous, which is why it’s becoming much harder to stand out.
-Your articles have a big chance of getting lost in the vast sea of content.
-To help your content reach its full potential you need to amplify it.
+The number of blog posts published daily is enormous, so it’s becoming much harder to stand out.
+Your articles are likely to get lost in the vast sea of content.
+To help your content reach its full potential, you need to amplify it.

 If your content is original and well-structured, you’re probably able to reach new audiences.
-Take a look at how you can reach new audiences, beyond your organic reach.
+Look at how you can get new audiences beyond your organic reach.

-This guide gives you a lot of stuff you can do on your WordPress site.
-It goes from technical SEO tips to conversion tips, to content tips, to conversation tips, and a whole lot in between.
-There’s a catch though: if you want to rank for highly competitive terms, you’ll have to actually do most of it and create great and compelling content in the process.
+This guide gives you a lot of stuff you can do on WordPress SEO for your site.
+It goes from technical SEO tips to conversion tips, content tips, conversation tips, and a lot in between.
+There’s a catch, though: if you want to rank for highly competitive terms, you’ll have to do most of it and create great and compelling content.

-So if you want to keep updated on the latest news about WordPress, SEO, and our plugins, then you can subscribe to our newsletter and stay one step ahead of the competition!
+If you want to keep updated on the latest news about WordPress, SEO, and our plugins, you can subscribe to our newsletter and stay one step ahead of the competition!